daniellienert/DL.Gallery/Readme.md

 # Show a set of images as a gallery

-## Select imaged to be displayed in the gallery
+## Select images to be displayed in the gallery

 Add a new gallery node to your page and use the inspector add images from the media module or upload them directly.